i18next/react-i18next-gitbook/components/i18next-instance.md

 For more initialization options have look at the [docs](https://www.i18next.com/configuration-options.html).

-The instance should be passed to the [I18nextProvider](/components/i18nextprovider.md).
+The instance could be passed to the [I18nextProvider](/components/i18nextprovider.md) or directly to the [translate hoc](/components/translate-hoc.md).